A pet QR tag, with the right brain behind it.

 Honestly, the two solve different problems.
 A microchip is a long-term legal-grade ID that requires a vet with a compatible scanner to read.
 A QR tag is the first-30-minutes recovery layer — anyone with a phone can scan it.
 We recommend both.
 See our full breakdown in our microchip-vs-QR-tag-vs-digital-passport guide.

 Two minutes to create your free Pawdex.
 One PNG to download.
-Any tag-maker on Shopee or Lazada to engrave.
+Any tag-maker to engrave.
 A safer collar for every gate that ever gets left open.